 As the Libertarian Candidate for House District 46, his stance on marriage equality is a cornerstone of the campaign.
 He and his staff will be at the Festival for community support, informal personal dialogue, and to join in the party.

-Ludlow states, "With all of the bigotry coming from the right and the weak reactionary politics coming from the left, it’s time someone introduces proactive legislation to the House floor in support of the LGBTQ community.
+Ludlow states, "With all of the bigotry coming from the right and the weak reactionary politics coming from the left, its time someone introduces proactive legislation to the House floor in support of the LGBTQ community.
 Equality is equality is equality.
 Period."

 Ludlow invites everyone to stop by his booth at Pride, regardless of gender, orientation, or political stripe.
 There will be fun, games, and prizes.
 Come join the fun and see why more and more followers of Texas politics are going #GayForLudlow!